Please note that your application will be completed only once you will have sent us your application fee and documents. See here for details.

 - Are in good academic and disciplinary standing (or have graduated)

 Step 1: APPLICATION

-- Unofficial transcripts of all post-secondary school work to date.
+- Unofficial transcripts or grade report of all post-secondary school work to date.

 - Brief personal statement (1/2 – 1 page about yourself and why you are interested in studying abroad).